Hirlam/VarBCFiles.jl/README.md

 pkg> registry add https://github.com/roelstappers/HarmonieRegistry
 ```

-The package can then add  installed by
+The package can then be added by

 ```julia
 pkg> add VarBCFiles